 GOOGLEFINANCE Function Examples

-These are two well-known technology companies that are based in the San Francisco Bay area.
+Apple and Facebook are two well-known Silicon Valley technology companies.
 By creating a chart from two GOOGLEFINANCE functions, the relative performance can be easily seen.
 Here is a link to the Google Sheet.
 You can save it as a new Google Sheet, or save it as a Microsoft Excel file.

 Bitcoin vs Gold